d12frosted/elpa-mirror/gnu/consult-readme.txt

   │   ;; For some commands and buffer sources it is useful to configure the │   ;; :preview-key on a per-command basis using the `consult-customize' macro.
   │   (consult-customize
-  │    consult-theme
-  │    :preview-key '(:debounce 0.2 any)
+  │    consult-theme :preview-key '(:debounce 0.2 any)
   │    consult-ripgrep consult-git-grep consult-grep
-  │    consult-bookmark consult-recent-file consult-xref │    consult--source-bookmark consult--source-recent-file
+  │    consult-bookmark consult-recent-file consult-xref │    consult--source-bookmark consult--source-file-register
-  │    consult--source-project-recent-file
+  │    consult--source-recent-file consult--source-project-recent-file
-  │    :preview-key (kbd "M-."))
+  │    ;; :preview-key (kbd "M-.")
+  │    :preview-key '(:debounce 0.4 any))
   │
   │   ;; Optionally configure the narrowing key.
   │   ;; Both < and C-+ work reasonably well.